Baffled? What to feed your toddler, every day? How will you feed your child enough nutrients? Will your child eat or spit out again?

 All the mentioned nutrients reside in thousands of different ingredients.
 Then why not mix and blend these ingredients to feed toddlers a wide range of menu of his/her own.

 We have come up with a weekly plan to help you decide on the menu that will save your time hunting for new recipes.
-We have contributed to a wide range of recipes to help your toddler enjoy different flavours.
+We have contributed to a wide range of recipes to help your toddler enjoy different flavors.

 - Breakfast: Cereal